AskAjay.ai

 Retraction Log

-This log documents any corrections, retractions, or material updates to AskAjay's knowledge base or scoring methodology.
+This log documents any corrections, retractions, or material updates to AskAjay's knowledge base, scoring methodology, or this governance page itself.

-Policy: Any factual error discovered in the knowledge base is corrected within 48 hours.
-No silent edits — all material corrections are logged here with the date, what changed, why, and the impact.
+Policy: any factual error discovered is corrected within 48 hours.
+No silent edits; all material corrections are logged here with the date, what changed, why, and the impact, before or simultaneously with the correction going live.

 Canvas Scoring Methodology

-The methodology was developed from 12+ organizational assessments conducted in advisory engagements between 2022 and 2025.
+The methodology was developed from 12+ organizational assessments conducted in advisory engagements.

 Questions about our governance practices?